ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ```

 We now need to add the graphic pipeline we create to the render pass.
-To do that we need to prepare the information needed by the render pass to create the subpass that will wrap the graphic pipeline :
+To do that, we need to prepare the information needed by the render pass to create the subpass that will wrap the graphic pipeline :

 ```cpp
 SubpassAttachment SA;